 The District’s Certified Capital Company (CAPCO) Program is an effort by the Government of the District of Columbia to increase private capital investment in small businesses based in the District.
 In 2004, the District provided 20 insurance companies with a total of $50 million in premium tax credits and in turn, the insurers provided $50 million to three approved CAPCOs.
 The CAPCOs are required to provide $50 million in loans and equity investments to District-based businesses.
-The three CAPCOs are managed by professional venture capitalists and operate independently of the District government.
+The two CAPCOs are managed by professional venture capitalists and operate independently of the District government.

 It is important to distinguish the District’s CAPCO Program from a grant program.
 CAPCOs make investments, not grants, to qualifying businesses.
 It is also important to understand that the CAPCOs decide which businesses to fund based on criteria established by each CAPCO.
 Additionally, the CAPCO law that created the program does not establish the terms of the funding.
 Instead, business owners and the CAPCOs must negotiate all terms.
 And finally, the CAPCO law does not authorize the District government to be involved in any aspect of the funding decisions other than ensuring that the businesses that receive funding meet the minimum qualifications listed below.